wptasmina/blogging-client-site/README.md

 # Blog Website

-Welcome to the **Blog Website**, a platform to share, explore, and engage with blogs.
+Welcome to the **Galaxy Blogger**, a platform to share, explore, and engage with blogs.
 This website is built using modern web development tools like React and Firebase, ensuring a smooth, responsive, and secure user experience.
 Follow the guide below to set up, explore, and understand the features of the project.

 ---